Leiden Institute of Physics

 - Extensive technical warehouse.

-We are dedicated to support experimental instrumentation and research within the institutes of Biology, Centre for Drug Research, Chemistry, Physics, Leiden Observatory and Sackler Lab.
+We are dedicated to support experimental instrumentation and research within the institutes of Biology, Centre for Drug Research, Chemistry, Physics, Leiden Observatory and Laboratory for Astrophysics.

 The FMD is hosted by the Physics Institute and welcomes you in the Gorlaeus Building.